tygerbytes/runby-pace/README.md

 # Runby::Pace

-runby-pace contains the core logic for calculating the target "paces" used by runners.
+Runby-Pace contains the core logic for calculating the target "paces" used by runners.
 By "runners" I mean  the common humanoid biped variety, complete with oscillating appendages and prolific perspiration. :)

 Any sort of running program will include runs at varying paces, easy runs, distance runs, tempo runs, long runs, and